 The Columbia River Treaty was signed by Canada and the United States in 1961 after 15 years of preliminary investigation by an International Joint Commission and a year of international negotiations.
 Under the 60-year treaty, Canada agreed to provide 15,500,000 acre-feet of usable storage in the Columbia River basin in Canada for improving the flow of the Columbia River to maximize power generation and flood control.
 In return, the United States paid Canada to build the dams that would provide the flood protection that the U.S. would enjoy over the treaty's 60-year life.
 It also gave Canada title to half the power produced from downstream benefits of these Canadian Storage Projects.
 This aspect of the agreement is also commonly referred to as the "Canadian Entitlement."
-Though signed in 1961, the treaty was not ratified until 1964, due to a controversy between the federal Canadian government and the British Columbian provincial government over the province's decision to sell U.S. utilities the right to the first 30 years of downstream benefits" sales began to expire in 1998, and British Columbia is now receiving the downstream benefits sales revenues for the remaining 30 years of the Treaty.
+Though signed in 1961, the treaty was not ratified until 1964, due to a controversy between the federal Canadian government and the British Columbian provincial government over the province's decision to sell U.S. utilities the right to the first 30 years of downstream power benefits for a lump sum prepayment.1 The first 30 years of "downstream benefit" sales began to expire in 1998, and British Columbia is now receiving the downstream benefits sales revenues for the remaining 30 years of the Treaty.

 The Columbia River Treaty is carried out by the Canadian Entity (B.C.
 Hydro) and U.S. Entity (represented by the Corps of Engineers and Bonneville Power Administration).
-As a result of the Canada Treaty, BC Hydro developed three upper Columbia River Basin storage dams: Duncan (1967), Keenlyside (1968), and Mica (1973).
-As provided as an option under the Treaty, in 1973 the United States built Libby Dam in Montana.
+As a result of the Canada Treaty, BC Hydro developed three upper Columbia River Basin storage dams: Duncan (1967), Keenlyside (1968), and Mica (1973).2 As provided as an option under the Treaty, in 1973 the United States built Libby Dam in Montana.